-- 47. In the context of the increasing digitalisation of trade covering both services and goods the envisaged partnership should include provisions aiming at facilitating digital trade, addressing unjustified barriers to trade by electronic means, and ensuring an open, secure and trustworthy online environment for businesses and consumers, such as on electronic trust and authentication services or on not requiring prior authorisation solely on the grounds that the service is provided by electronic means.
+- 44. In the context of the increasing digitalisation of trade covering both services and goods, the envisaged partnership should include provisions aiming at facilitating digital trade, addressing unjustified barriers to trade by electronic means, and ensuring an open, secure and trustworthy online environment for businesses and consumers, such as on electronic trust and authentication services or on not requiring prior authorisation solely on the grounds that the service is provided by electronic means.
 They should also provide for consumer protection in the online environment and on unsolicited direct marketing communication.
-These provisions should address data flows subject to exceptions for legitimate public policy objectives, while not affecting the Union's personal data protection rules. - 48.
-The envisaged partnership should provide for cooperation in multilateral and multistakeholder for in areas of mutual interest, and establish a dialogue to exchange information, experience and best practice relating to emerging technologies.
+These provisions should address data flows, while not affecting the Union's personal data protection rules. - 45.
+The envisaged partnership should provide for cooperation in multilateral and multistakeholder fora in areas of mutual interest, and establish a dialogue to exchange information, experience and best practice relating to emerging technologies.